liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. How can I identify which operator corresponds to which part of the query?
 1. the enterprise version provides a visualized profile feature that allows for more intuitive analysis
 1. this is one of the challenges we are facing, this is one of the issues we're encountering, this is one of the problems we are experiencing
-1. I'm seeking to build life in Canada
 1. the verdicts mark a significant victory for the Justice Department which has now secured more than 600 convictions tied to the siege on the U.S capitol
 1. he was acquitted of sedition but faces punishment on robbery
 1. boost gun control throughout the country